realA10001986/SID/README.md

 ##### &#9654; Adhere strictly to movie patterns

 If this option is checked, in idle modes 0-3 as well as when using GPS speed, only patterns which were extracted from the movies (plus some interpolations) are shown.
 If this option is unchecked, random variations will be shown, which is less accurate, but also less monotonous.
 Purists will want this option to be set, which is also the default.
 This option can also be changed by typing *50 followed by OK on the IR remote control.

+Note that this option setting, along with the current idle pattern, is only saved if there is an SD card present.
+Without an SD card, this setting is always reset to "checked" upon power-up.

 ##### &#9654; Skip time tunnel animation